 Ondine Smulders Existential psychotherapist , W1G

-As a psychotherapist, I offer a safe and confidential setting to help you explore and clarify areas of your life where you are struggling to gain insight.
+Whether you are struggling with stress, uncertainty, bereavement, depression, long term illness or are worried about work or your relationship, I am here to listen to your story in an attentive and respectful way.
+As a psychotherapist, I offer a safe and confidential setting to help you explore and clarify areas of your life where you are trying to gain some insight.
 No subject is off limits and I will not ask you to talk about anything you do not feel comfortable with nor will I tell you what to do.

-If you think you may be interested in starting therapy, please get in touch.
-I offer an initial introductory meeting to all potential clients because I understand that beginning therapy is not easy and talking to a stranger about personal problems can be challenging.
-I believe that this can help clients to decide if they feel at ease talking to me and if my approach is right for them.
+If you think you may be interested in starting therapy, get in touch.
+I offer an initial introductory meeting to all potential clients because I understand it is not easy to open up to a stranger about personal problems.
+This may help you to decide if you feel at ease with me and if my approach is right for you.

 Training and qualifications

 I have experience of providing both long-term and short-term individual therapy.
-I have also facilitated groups for anxiety and depression.
-I have worked in the NHS and at Mind and in private practice.
+I have facilitated groups for anxiety and depression in the past, and currently for cancer patients.
+I worked for years in the NHS and at Mind.
+I now work in private practice and for Breast Cancer Haven, a charity that supports women in their breast cancer journey.

 I have a personal interest in expat & third culture issues (including Brexit anxiety, rootlessness, belonging, freedom, identity and home), life's transitions (including menopause/andropause, midlife crises, lack of meaning, growing old and dying) and employment issues.

 Before retraining as a psychotherapist, I worked for more than a decade in investment banking followed by more than a decade as an economist/political analyst in a think-tank/publishing house.
 My banking and publishing jobs gave me first-hand experience of the highly competitive and stressful nature of these work environments.
-In maintain my business involvement with a board advisory role.
+I maintain my business involvement with a non-executive director role at an energy services company.

-AnxietyBereavementDepressionInterpersonal relationshipsSerious illness / Chronic painFamily issuesCultural issuesTrauma Availability:
+AnxietyBereavementDepressionInterpersonal relationshipsSerious illness / Chronic painFamily issuesCultural issuesSocial communication Availability:

 IndividualsGroup Member organisations: